AndrewKnotts/ModelsOfCompSimulator/README.md

 And voila!
 You have the web application running on your local device!

-To run the unit tests, run "npm start".
+To run the unit tests, run "npm test".

 # Deployment
 1. In the package.json file, make sure you have a homepage field.
 Ex: "homepage": "https://myusername.github.io/my-app",